-Faculty members are expected to meet all their scheduled classes, labs, office hours, etc. elasses at the regularly scheduled time.
+Faculty members are expected to meet all their scheduled classes, labs, office hours, etc. classes at the regularly scheduled time.
 In cases of an unanticipated emergency or illness, the faculty member should must notify the department chair and the administrative assistantperson as soon as possible.
 In cases of planned absence, the faculty member should must give advance notice to the department chairperson to discuss arrangements to be taken to cover the absence and any necessary financial adjustments.
 See the collective Bargaining Agreement, Article 9.1.3 for information on personal leave.

-1. For Partpart-time and adjunct instructors, the Department Administrative Assistant will provide a "Use of Sick Leave" form (available on "forms" section of the HR webpage) and put it in the faculty member's mailbox.

-- 2. Within 2 days of returning to campus, the part-time PTor adjunct faculty member will complete the form and submit it to the Department Administrative Assistant for signature by the Department Chairperson (or in the case of Emergency leave, the Vice President of Instruction). part-time and aAdjunct Instructors are to report the actual hours missed (class time and office hours) due to illness or other applicable reasons.
-Mileage reimbursements will be reduced as appropriate. - 2. - 3.
-If a full-time faculty member is off campus the entire day due to illness/bereavement, then eight (8) hours should be entered in the online Leave Report form. - 3. - 4.
-If the a full-time faculty member is away from campus due to illness less than one full day but reports to campus for part of the day, the actual number of hours of class time, office hours, committee meetings or other scheduled events missed must be entered on the formin the online Leave Report form. - 5.
-If the full-time faculty member is off campus the entire day due to illness/bereavement, then eight (8) hours should be entered on the form.
-If a full-time faculty member uses Personal Leave days, they must submit a paper copy of the Leave Request form to the Vice President for Instruction for approval before taking the leave and subsequently report the leave using the online Leave Report form. - 6.1.Adjunct Instructors are to report the actual hours missed (class time and office hours) due to illness or other applicable reasons. - 6.
+- The Department Administrative Assistant will provide a "Use of Sick Leave" form (available on "forms" section of the HR webpage) and put it in the faculty member's mailbox. - Within 2 days of returning to campus, the faculty member will complete the form and submit it to the Department Administrative Assistant for signature by the Department Chairperson (or in the case of Emergency leave, the Vice President of Instruction). - 3.
+If the full-time faculty member is away from campus due to illness less than one full day but reports to campus for part of the day, the actual number of hours of class time, office hours, committee meetings or other scheduled events missed must be entered on the form. - 4.
+If the full-time faculty member is off campus the entire day due to illness/bereavement, then eight (8) hours should be entered on the form. - Adjunct Instructors are to report the actual hours missed (class time and office hours) due to illness or other applicable reasons. - 6.
 The following is the method for calculating the daily charge for sick leave for full-time faculty members on a reduced load (for the entire term) due to illness: